Research-Basecamp/Julio-salas/_pages/updates.md

 nav_order: 5
 ---

-Find a list of updates below.
-See the homepage for upcoming events.
+Find a list of all updates below.
+See the homepage for upcoming events and more recent updates.

 **2024 - 2025** – Diversity and Community Fellow, University of California, Berkeley ($7,500)<br>
 **2024** – Center for Race & Gender Grant, University of California, Berkeley ($1,000)<br>